millarcalder/flask_params/README.md

 # Flask Params

 This library defines some decorators to be used with [Flask](https://flask.palletsprojects.com/) to inject URL query parameters as arguments into route functions.
-You can optionally perform type checking of the parameters at based on the signature of the route function.
+You can optionally perform type checking of the parameters based on the signature of the route function.

 [Documentation](http://flask-params-docs.s3-website-ap-southeast-2.amazonaws.com/)